mikavilpas/yazi.nvim/README.md

 - Files can be opened in the current buffer, a vertical split, a horizontal split, or a new tab
 - If multiple files are selected, they can be sent to the quickfix list
 - (optionally) open yazi instead of netrw for directories
-- Files renamed in yazi are kept in sync with open buffers
+- Files that are renamed, moved, or deleted in yazi are kept in sync with open buffers in Neovim
 - Customizable keybindings

 ## 📦 Installation